superfaceai/docs/docs/guides/test-capability.md

 Since in this guide, we are using `jest` framework, we can run tests with its CLI tool and call `jest` within CLI or add it in `package.json` and run it with `npm` or `yarn`.

 `jest` has multiple [CLI options](https://jestjs.io/docs/cli).
 It also has a flag `--updateSnapshot` to update snapshots, when modifying tests in some way.

-### DEBUG

-Superface uses [DEBUG package](https://github.com/visionmedia/debug), which you can use when testing or running your app.
-To use it, you simply have to add environment variable `DEBUG="superface*"` before running tests.

-There are mutiple parts of Superface, which implemented this package and created debug context:

-in `OneSDK`:
-- `superface:config`
-- `superface:profile-parameter-validator`
-- `superface:map-interpreter`
-- `superface:http`, `superface:http:sensitive`
-- `superface:superjson`
-- `superface:failover`, `superface:failover:sensitive`
-- `superface:bound-profile-provider`
-- `superface:registry`
-- `superface:usecase`
-- `superface:lib/env`
-- `superface:events`
-- `superface:metric-reporter`

-in `Parser`:

-- `superface-parser:map-validator`
-- `superface-parser:profile-io-analyzer`

-To know more about setting up specific contexts, check out [conventions](https://github.com/visionmedia/debug#conventions) and [wildcards](https://github.com/visionmedia/debug#wildcards) of debug package.

 ## Examples